ndahn/Rocksi/README.md

 * they are expensive and hard to come by
 * the knowledge and tech that makes them move is non-trivial and inaccessible

 To this end many schools throughout the world have started adding robotics to their curricula.
-However, their expensive nature gave rise to a new problem: at classes of 20-40 students, how can every student work with the robot if the school can't afford to spend hundreds of thousands of dollars?
+However, their expensive nature gave rise to a new problem: at classes of 20-40 students, how can every student work with the robot if the school can't afford to spend hundreds of thousands of euros?
 This is where Rocksi comes in!

 ## Further Reading